 For his work, Dr. Russo has received awards from leading professional organizations, including:

-Dr. Russo has authored more than 200 published manuscripts, abstracts, and textbook chapters focused on improving health care quality, outcomes, and access for patients with cardiovascular disease.
+Dr. Russo has coauthored more than 200 published manuscripts, abstracts, and textbook chapters focused on improving health care quality, outcomes for patients with cardiovascular disease.
 Specific areas of interest include the adoption and diffusion of new novel cardiac therapies, large dataset analysis, the application of artificial intelligence in clinical decision making, and the development of less invasive therapies and rapid recovery strategies.

 Recent Broadcasts featuring Dr Russo